GeoChat

 Self-Correcting SQL

-Queries go through two-stage validation: static parsing with sqlglot, then EXPLAIN against the live database.
-If execution fails, Claude sees a structured error with a taxonomy-based hint (column, table, syntax, type_mismatch, spatial, or aggregate) and retries — up to 5 iterations.
+Two-stage validation: static parsing with sqlglot, then EXPLAIN against the live database.
+On failure, Claude receives a structured error with taxonomy-based hints and retries — recovering from errors in 94% of cases within 5 iterations, so users see results instead of error messages.

 GeoJSON Map Rendering